New Rochelle High School

-New Rochelle High School (NRHS), a public secondary school in New Rochelle, New York, is part of the City School District of New Rochelle and is the city's sole public high school.
+New Rochelle High School (NRHS), a public secondary school in New Rochelle, New York, is part of the City School District of New Rochelle and is one of the city's two high schools, the other being Huguenot Academy.
 Its buildings were designed by the noted architectural firm Guilbert and Betelle and constructed in the French-Gothic style.
 It opened in 1926 as the Woodrow Wilson Memorial High School, but was renamed as New Rochelle High School.

 The school's student body represents 60 countries.
 It is a two-time Blue Ribbon School and is accredited by the Middle States Association Commission on Secondary Schools.
 The school is organized into eight learning communities of approximately 400-600 students each.

 Campus

 New Rochelle High School's buildings are situated at the rear of a plot of land, fronted by two lakes, and Huguenot Park.
 The city acquired the park's 43 acres of land, including what is now Twin Lakes, in 1923 as the site for the community's new high school and a park.
 The twin lakes were one large lake that had been used for an ice manufacturing business by the Mahlstedt family.
 At the southeast corner of the property is Mahlstedt House, where the family lived.
 In 1926, Mahlstedt House became the Huguenot Park Branch of New Rochelle Public Library, which closed in 1992, and in 1996 it became Huguenot Children's Library.

 A white, marble, World War II Marines Memorial is located near the causeway leading to the High School from North Avenue.
 The monument was dedicated on June 3, 1949, to the 15 New Rochelle Marines who died while fighting in the war.

 The school's campus was designed in the French-Gothic style by the architectural firm Guilbert and Betelle.
 It includes a working clock tower, indoor swimming facilities, eight tennis courts, two football fields, one combined soccer and baseball field, an outdoor track, a television station and a planetarium.
 The planetarium can hold 84 viewers and uses a Spitz Scidome, a 360-degree full-dome video projector with ATM-4 automation and a 5.1 surround sound audio system.